Evaluation and summary reports for the Children's Social Care Innovation Programme (CSCIP) grouped by theme.

 - continuing to demonstrate what works and encourage innovation to create understanding of the conditions needed for excellent practice to flourish

-- encouraging sector led improvement through peer support to authorities who need to improve
+- encouraging sector led improvement through peer support to authorities which need to improve

 - supporting DfE to shape and test policy on wider programmes and reform